Ericsson/ecchronos/docs/GETTING_STARTED.md

 ## Repair Agent
-ecChronos is an agent design to simplify and automate repairs.
+ecChronos is an agent that simplifies and automates repairs.
 Each instance of ecChronos is designed to keep a single Cassandra node repaired.
 It first calculates all the ranges that need to be repaired per table and then groups nodes by the ranges they have in common.

 One repair is run against a Cassandra node per range as if running repair with -st and -et flags.

 A lock table within Cassandra ensures that nodes do not run repairs at the same time.
-How the locking mechanism behaves can be configured in [ecc.yaml](application/src/main/resources/ecc.yml).
+How the locking mechanism behaves can be configured in [ecc.yml](application/src/main/resources/ecc.yml).

 ecChronos uses repair history saved in Cassandra to know what is and isn't repaired.
 It ensures that the same thing will not need to be repaired multiple times per interval by keeping track of the latest repaired time.
-If a repair fails, it will retry the range.
+If a range fails, it will return to the scheduler to be run at a later time.

 Priority is given to every range that needs to be repaired.
 The priority is based on the number of hours since it has been last repaired to ensure that the oldest ranges are repaired first.
 Failing repairs will therefore gain higher and higher